How to Use GPTHumanizer AI: Best Settings, Modes, and Workflow

 Small targeted fixes usually work better than repeatedly rerunning the whole section.

-What to Do If the Output Still Sounds AI-Ish
+What to Do If the Output Still Sounds Too Stiff or Uniform

 If the output still feels too even or too polished, do not rerun the whole draft right away.

-First, fix the lines that usually give AI writing away: intros, transitions, mini-summaries, and generic conclusions.
+First, fix the lines that feel too generic, too even in rhythm, or too predictable, especially intros, transitions, mini-summaries, and generic conclusions.
 These are often the sections where the rhythm feels too predictable.

 The easiest fixes are usually: